 Growing up in the suburbs of Northern New Jersey, Leanne idolized vocalists like Celine Dion and Barbra Streisand, writing songs through her teenage years and performing wherever she could in whatever genre she could.
 After a bout of divine inspiration, Weiss took a chance and recorded her first country EP.
 “I saw Carrie Underwood in concert, and couldn’t sleep that night.
 My desire to pursue my dreams was so strong.”
-Weiss quickly garnered opening slots for Kenny Rogers, Dierks Bentley, and Kristian Bush of Sugarland and shows at classic venues like Nashville’s The Bluebird.
+Weiss quickly garnered opening slots for Kenny Rogers, Dierks Bentley, Michael Ray, Russell Dickerson, and Kristian Bush of Sugarland, plus shows at classic venues like Nashville’s The Bluebird.
 Despite her success, she considered throwing in the towel and putting her music career on hold.
 “I was feeling frustrated,” says Leanne.
 “I didn’t know what my next move would be after three years of recording and performing.”

-Three hundred and sixty five miles away in the suburbs of Pittsburgh, Derek was on a musical journey that began at age elven when his mom gave him a gift that would change his life—his first guitar.
+Three hundred and sixty five miles away in the suburbs of Pittsburgh, Derek was on a musical journey that began at age 11, when his mom gave him a gift that would change his life—his first guitar.
 “She bought my dad, my brother, and me guitars for my dad’s birthday,” Derek recalls.
 “I started taking lessons.”
 He actively honed his skills as a musician, songwriter, singer—and bodybuilder.
 Though growing up partial to 80’s hair metal bands like Warrant and Def Leppard, it was undeniable that country music was in his blood.
 Before long, Derek was performing his original songs and quickly establishing himself in Pittsburgh music scene.
 Opening slots for prominent bands like The Stickers were paving the way for him to make his mark in his home city.